Framework

 Observable aspects for trainers

-- Embed peer observation and feedback cycles in CPD design.
+- Embed reciprocal peer observation and feedback cycles into CPD design to promote mutual learning and shared professional language.

-- Establish cross-school or digital networks for material and idea sharing.
+- Establish cross-school or digital professional networks that enable collaboration, material exchange, and sustained knowledge transfer.

 Good Practice / Hands on